Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `CHALLENGE`

-* The tactic is almost the same as the normal one, but the cards will have more health.
-It'll take a full combo of Soul Robber lvl 3 to destroy one, so be quick and move away from the middle platform when possible (actually, the lvl 3 combo will move you away a bit from the platform, so keep that in mind).
+The tactic is almost the same as the normal one.
+Destroy one of the cards as quickly as possible while standing close to the central platform.
+Then move a bit into the free space created before getting hit by the central platform.

-* Don't try to hit the gunners.
-They won't take off that much health and it's very risky to try and to hit them.
-You could time a Fire Blast (△) exactly at the moment where they become vulnerable, which is when Oogie says "Joking!", but it's much better to just stay away from them.
+Don't try to hit the gunners.
+They are very annoying due to becoming targetable at the same time as they start shooting.
+You could time a Fire Blast (△) exactly at the moment where they become vulnerable, which is when Oogie says "Joking!" for the second time, but it's much better to just stay away from them.
+They won't contribute much damage either way.

-* To be extra safe, when you need to throw the exploding dices in his mouth, you have time to throw 2 at him.
-They won't do extra damage, but it gives you way more empty space to stand in.
+When you need to throw the exploding dices in his mouth, you have time to throw 2 at him.
+They won't do extra damage, but it gives you more space to not get hit by the explosions.
-* There's nothing much so speed up the fight, except to use a Blue Soul when you make him explode.
-Mind when the traps and the dice bombs come out and to position yourself correctly to each one of them.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248713.png">